-Fitting as you sew means either using a dress form that's a good replica of your body shape or trying on the garment.
-On a lot of dress forms you can adjust the circumference at various points, but it's harder to get the vertical measurements right.
-That's when trying on the garment really pays off.
+Fitting as you sew means either using a dress form that's a good replica of your body shape, or trying on the garment while it's still a work in progress.
+A quick pro tip: go for the try-on as much as possible.
+While you can adjust the circumference at various points on a dress form, it's more difficult to get the vertical measurements right — which is when trying on the piece can really pay off.

-Before you cut out your fabric, consider changing all seam allowances to 1 inch instead of whatever the pattern calls for.
-That way, you'll have a little extra fabric to work with in case you need it.
+Before you cut out your fabric, consider changing all seam allowances to 1" instead of whatever the pattern calls for.
+Doing so gives you a little extra fabric to work with, in case you end up needing it.

-Don’t forget to add the same seam allowance to any sleeve seam — remember, your sleeve will need to be larger at the underarm seam as well.
+You also want to add the same seam allowance to any sleeve seam, as your sleeve will need to be larger at the underarm seam as well.
 You can taper that extra seam allowance away as you sew the seam.

-Most sewing patterns are designed for a person who is five-five or five-six.
-If you're shorter or taller, the vertical measurements might not match your body shape.
+Most sewing patterns are designed for a person who is 5'5" or 5'6".
+If you're shorter or taller, the vertical measurements may not match your body shape.
 And what if you have a short torso and long legs, or vice versa?
-Bottom line: The bust curve or shoulder height in a pattern may need adjusting.
+Bottom line: the bust curve or shoulder height in a pattern may need adjusting.

-Say your neckline is just too low or just doesn't fit right.
-If you added extra to the seam allowance, you can raise the neckline slightly.
-On the flip side, don't be afraid to take away at the front neckline if your garment is too high or restrictive.
-You can fix that by making the curve deeper in the center front.
+If your neckline is too low or just doesn't fit right, adding extra to the seam allowance makes it possible to raise the neckline slightly.
+On the flip side, you can also take away at the front neckline if your garment is too high or restrictive — just make the curve deeper in the center front.

-Princess seams give you a lot of leeway in fitting the bodice, whether you need to take it in or let it out.
-Even if you don't add to the seam allowance, sewing each front princess seam with a ⅜-inch seam allowance over the bustline instead of a ⅝ inch gains you 1 inch (4 times ¼ inch) over the front bodice.
+Princess seams give a lot of leeway in fitting the bodice, whether you need to take it in or let it out.
+Even if you don't add to the seam allowance, sewing each front princess seam with a ⅜" seam allowance over the bust line instead of a ⅝" gains you 1" (4 x ¼") over the front bodice.

 Shoulder princess seams are another perfect opportunity to fit as you sew.
-Choosing a pattern size based on bust measurement might get you a pattern that fits in the body but not in the neckline or shoulders.
-Taper some width away front and back at the shoulder using the shoulder princess seam line and you won't need to make any change to the sleeve insertion.
+Choosing a pattern size based on bust measurement might get you a pattern that fits in the body, but not in the neckline or shoulders.
+Taper some width away at the front and back of the shoulder using the shoulder princess seam line and you won't need to make any change to the sleeve insertion.

 To get a good fit across the center back — which means the whole neckline — it pays to check the placement of the zipper in a center back seam.
-You don't have to follow the pattern's seam allowance for a zipper application.
+And remember, you don't have to follow the pattern's seam allowance for a zipper application.

-In the image above, you can see I took out about 1½ inches on either side of the top of the zipper, tapering away to the regular seam allowance at the waist.
+In the image above, we took out about 1½" on either side of the top of the zipper, tapering away to the regular seam allowance at the waist.
 This made the bodice back fit well.

-If you find you have gaping at the center back on finished garments, leave the zipper application until the last step and baste it in.
-Try on the garment and see if making some adjustment in that center back seam solves the problem.
+If you find there's gaping at the center back on finished garments, leave the zipper application until the last step and then baste it in.
+You can then try on the garment and see if making adjustments in that center back seam solves the problem.

 Breaking the Rules

-For example, instead of sewing a dress's bodice and the skirt separately and then attaching the two together, sew the entire front, the entire back, and then start with the shoulder seams and work your way down the body, pin basting and adjusting fit.
+For example, instead of sewing a dress's bodice and the skirt separately and then attaching the two together, you could sew the entire front, then the entire back, before starting with the shoulder seams and working your way down the body pin basting and adjusting fit.